tskit-dev/pyslim/docs/vignette_space.rst

 Since we multiplied ``ind_div`` by 1,000,
 the units of genetic distance are in mean number of nucleotide differences per kilobase.
-There is *not* strong IBD in this noisy and relatively small simulation, but notice that the "ancient" samples are more deeply diverged from modern samples (in yellow) than most modern ones are from each other.
+It is clear that closer samples are more closely related, and the distinct clusters corresponding to the five sampled boxes are visible.
+Furthermore, ancient samples are generally more distantly diverged.